AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/manage-groups/create-and-manage-groups/view-number-licenses-allocated-used-group.md

 >[!IMPORTANT]
 >
->A user’s license is counted in a particular group only if the group is the user’s Home Group.
+>A user's license is counted in a particular group only if the group is the user's Home Group.

 ## Access requirements